Your Gift Can Last Forever

 How It Works

 Longtime supporters Susan and Charlie want to make sure Bates continues to thrive long after they're gone.
 So they make a $500,000 gift to Bates, which is invested.
 Each year, a portion of the income from the invested money will be used to support Bates in honor of the Joneses.
 The rest of the income is reinvested in the fund, which allows it to support the college indefinitely.
-Susan and Charlie get a federal income tax charitable deduction because they made a lump-sum gift.
+Susan and Charlie qualify for a federal income tax charitable deduction on their taxes.

 Download our FREE Personal Estate Kit